Written By:

 Insider Tip

-Windows has a sound settings shortcut on the main menu bar, allowing users to access Bluetooth devices quickly.
+Windows has a sound settings icon on the main menu bar, allowing users to access Bluetooth devices quickly.

 Navigating your sound settings to connect a device is simple whether you’re trying to connect to a PC or understand how to connect Bluetooth speakers to a phone.
-All you need to know is where to look on your device settings, select it from the available list of devices, and you’re good to go.
+All you need to know is where to look on your device settings, select the compatible speaker from the available list of devices, and you’re good to go.

 If you’re looking to crank up the volume, we have a guide on how to make Bluetooth speakers and computer speakers play simultaneously and how to charge your speakers.